zstoebs/Daily-Coding-Problem/January 2020/README.md

 - 1/18/2020: Create an algorithm to turn an ordinary fraction a / b, where a < b, into an Egyptian fraction.

 - 1/21/2020: Given a graph, find its transitive closure.

+- 1/29/2020: Create a basic sentence checker that takes in a stream of characters and determines whether they form valid sentences.